PurdueCAM2Project/HELPSweb/source/people.rst

 Human Behavior in Video
 #######################

-Track human activities and understand how they use designed space.
+Understand human behavior and obtain aggregate information from video.

 .. list-table::